rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 But a Bitcoin wallet is most certainly NOT a collection of your Bitcoin.

-> There is no Bitcoin stored in a Bitcoin wallet.
+!!! warning "There is no Bitcoin stored in a Bitcoin wallet."

 The traditional meaning of the word "wallet" simply doesn't apply to Bitcoin.
- The word "wallet" was used in Bitcoin because the original Bitcoin core client would store private keys in a file named `wallet.dat`.
+ The word "wallet" was used in Bitcoin because the original Bitcoin core client app would store private keys in a file named `wallet.dat`.
  This "wallet" was simply the file where your private keys were stored.

 ### Hot Wallet